Villa María del Triunfo

 Villa María del Triunfo is a district of the Lima Province in Peru.
 It is located in the Cono Sur area of the city of Lima.

 It was officially established as a district on December 28, 1961.
 The current mayor (alcalde) of Villa María del Triunfo is Eloy Chávez Hernández.

+Politics

+Villa María del Triunfo is under the jurisdiction of its own district municipality, as well as that of the Metropolitan Municipality of Lima.

+List of mayors

+Since 2023, the incumbent mayor is Eloy Chávez.